-I first came across the story of the V&A's slogan in Paul Arden's book, Whatever You Think, Think The Opposite.
-It's stayed with me ever since, as an example of deep customer centricity.
-Here's a 2-minute video about the campaign, with AMAZING 1980s fashion:
+Sabine first came across the story of the V&A’s slogan in Paul Arden’s book, Whatever You Think, Think The Opposite.
+It’s such a goof example of deep customer centricity.
+Here’s a 2-minute video about the campaign, with AMAZING 1980s fashion (link to Youtube).

-All of a sudden, the slogan no longer appears to be so off-beat.
-It demonstrates a profound understanding of visitors' needs and desires, and the courage to be explicit about the V&A meeting them.
+Taking that thought into account, the slogan no longer appears to be so off-beat.
+Instead, it demonstrates a profound understanding of visitors’ needs and desires, and the courage to be explicit about the V&A meeting them.

 What’s your café?

 In any business, it makes sense to explore customers’ true needs and desires.
 Find ways to be explicit about them, and build your support accordingly.